-- (i) Appointment to a vacant position will be by way of competitive selection based on the merit principle and in accordance with the provisions of the Public Sector Employment and Management Act, 2002. - (ii) Appointment to a higher starting salary point within the level than the base level will be determined by the Chief Executive or nominee, following assessment of the successful applicant's educational qualifications, past work experience in a related field and/or relevant skill level and in accordance with the competencies set out in Annexure 2.
+(i) Assignment to a vacant role will be by way of competitive selection based on the merit principle, encompassing the NSW Public Sector Capability Framework and in accordance with the provisions of the Government Sector Employment Act 2013, Government Sector Employment Regulation 2014 and Government Sector Employment Rules 2014. (ii) Assignment to a starting salary point within the level higher than the base level will be determined by the Chief Executive or nominee, following assessment of the successful applicant's educational qualifications, past work experience in a related field and/or relevant skill level and in accordance with the competencies set out in Annexure 2.